SonOfABot/SonOfABot.github.io/index.md

   </div>
   <div class="terminal-body">
     <p class="command">sonofabot@system:~$ cat whoami.txt</p>
     <p>My name is Abdulmalik, also known as SonOfABot, a security junkie specializing in Red Teaming, Pentesting, Reverse Engineering, and Malware Development (Forever a learner).
-With certifications such as OSCP, eJPTv2, and CompTIA Pentest+, I have strong love for offensive security.</p>
+With certifications such as OSCP, eJPTv2, and CompTIA Pentest+, I have strong love for offensive security, I just like looking for bugs and ways to tinker with it, exploit it, and turn them into a proper vulnerability.</p>
     <p>I love everything offensive, breaking into things is more than a profession; it's a hobby that keeps me constantly curious.
-While Red Teaming and Malware Development are my primary focus, I am looking to explore Vulnerebility Research and exploit development, purely for the thrill of discovery and fun you know, I see those two as verticles to my interests.</p>
+While Red Teaming and Malware Development are my primary focus, I am looking to explore Vulnerability Research and Exploit Development, purely for the thrill of discovery and fun you know, I see those two as verticles to my interests.</p>
     <p>In the future I may want to look at web3 and maybe AI, just to have an understanding of them but I'll forever love offensive security practices</p>
     <p>In my academic journey, I worked on an IoT device for my final year project, which sparked my interest in IoT device hacking.
 The challenge of uncovering vulnerabilities in such devices fascinates me, and I aspire to one day compete in prestigious competitions like Pwn2Own.</p>
     <p>Currently, I'm diving deeper into Malware Development, Malware Analysis, and Advanced Red Teaming.
-Additionally, I'm contributing to the infosec community through regular blog Posts, write-ups, and research on topics like CVE hunting, malware research, and APT analysis.</p>
+Additionally, I'm contributing to the infosec community in my country through community building, this will include regular blog posts, write-ups, and research on topics like CVE hunting, malware research, and APT analysis.</p>
     <p>You can find me on:</p>
     <ul>
       <li>Twitter: <a href="https://twitter.com/abdulmalik_ttg">@abdulmalik_ttg</a></li>